Kayos113/MultipleDeckAPI/README.md

 ### "draw/:customDeckName"
 *GET*: retrieves a random card from the specified decks.
 There is an internal array in each deck to track and make sure cards are not drawn multiple times until the user chooses to reset the decks.
-*DELETE*:

----

-##TO BE IMPLEMENTED:
-### "draw/:customDeckName"
-*DELETE*: reset the index tracks, essentially restarting your game, and shuffling all used cards back into the decks.
+*DELETE*: reset the index tracker, shuffling all used cards back into the named deck.